 In the 1974 Pepsi had introduced the “Pepsi Challenge” – a blind taste test which suggested most Americans preferred Pepsi to Coke by a margin of 53% to 47%.
 This was put down to Pepsi being sweeter than Coke as it contained more sugar.
 Secondly, Pepsi used aggressive celebrity endorsements from the likes of Michael Jackson and hip advertising music to position itself as ‘The choice of the new generation’.

 The Danger of Market Research:

 Coca-Cola decided to conduct market research to better understand consumers’ preferences.
 This indicated that “taste” was the main reason for the decline in Coke’s popularity.
 As a result they decided to develop a new formula which had more sugar than old Coke and Pepsi.
-They then conducted over 200,000 blind taste tests and focus groups to confirm that people preferred New Coke over both old Coke and Pepsi.
+They then conducted over 200,000 blind taste tests, focus groups and surveys to understand if consumers preferred New Coke over both old Coke and Pepsi.